a11yproject/a11yproject.com/CONTRIBUTING.md

 `gh-pages` is the [production branch](https://www.atlassian.com/git/tutorials/using-branches).
 This is the live website.

-If you have a feature request, we suggest first [filing an Issue](#reporting-issues) to discuss it.
+If you have a feature request, we suggest first [filing an Issue](https://github.com/a11yproject/a11yproject.com/issues/new) to discuss it (please read [how to report an issue first](#reporting-issues)).
 Once that feature has been approved you can start coding!
 Create a new [feature branch](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow) from `gh-pages`, and name it something that references the feature you'll be working on.
 For example a feature to increase the site's type size could be: `increase-font-size`.

 A list of [all active branches are available here](https://github.com/a11yproject/a11yproject.com/branches).